Questions, Comments, or Corrections? Let us know!

 39. Which age groups in the IRR must be completed?

-• Teachers/practitioners are required to complete the IRR that accurately reflects the age group/s of the children.
-This must include dual language and children with disabilities regardless of whether a teacher is currently serving dual language learners or children with disabilities:
+• Teachers/practitioners are required to complete the IRR that accurately reflects the age group/s of the children: Preschool/Pre-K/Transitional Kindergarten or IT2 (Infants, Toddlers, and Twos)

-• Teachers/Practitioners working with children birth to kindergarten entrance age are required to complete certification for both age groups: birth-age 2, including children with disabilities AND preschool, including dual-language learners and children with disabilities.
+• Teachers/practitioners working with children birth – 5 years are required to complete certification for both age groups: Preschool/Pre-K/Transitional Kindergarten AND IT2 (Infants, Toddlers, and Twos).

 40. How much time do teachers need to complete the IRR?